framesurge/perseus/docs/0.3.4/en-US/reference/deploying/docker.md

 # Create a build stage for `perseus-cli` that we can run in parallel.
 FROM base as perseus

-# Work from the desired install path for `perseus-cli`.
+# Work from the chosen install path for `perseus-cli`.
 WORKDIR /perseus

 # Install crate `perseus-cli` into the work path.